Minneapolis-St. Paul Tap Room Directory

 Open Since: December 2012

-Food: There won’t be any food at the brewery, but we know a few good places in town.
+Food: There won’t be any food at the brewery (feel free to BYO) but we know a few good places in town.
 There are some under-the-radar Mexican gems at La Poblana and Newt’s two locations are your best bet for a burger.
 Chester’s Kitchen & Bar is a good choice if your group wants a wide variety.
-For something more upscale, we sure liked Pescara when we visited a while back and there are solid tapas to be had at Sontes.
+For something more upscale, we sure liked Pescara when we visited a while back.

 Lift Bridge Brewing